bilalcouldnever/3D-T-Shirt-Customization/README.md

 ## Contributing

 We welcome contributions from the community.
 Feel free to fork the repository, make improvements, and create pull requests.
 Together, we can make this customization platform even better!

-## Acknowledgments

-We extend our gratitude to Bilal Faruq for his dedication and expertise in developing this AI-powered 3D T-Shirt Customization website.

-## License

-This project is licensed under the MIT License.

----

 Thank you for choosing our AI-powered 3D T-Shirt Customization website.
 We hope you enjoy the experience of creating your one-of-a-kind T-shirts!
 If you have any questions or feedback, please don't hesitate to reach out.